 fbpx

 Efflorescence occurs in pavers when water brings salt to the surface, leaving a white, powder-like coating on the paver.
-Although it appears to be powder-like, it doesn’t wipe clean as easily as a powder.
-That’s why many people don’t know how to remove efflorescence from pavers.
+Although it appears powder-like, it doesn’t wipe clean as easily as a powder.
+Many people don’t know how to remove efflorescence from pavers.

 Efflorescence is a crystalline deposit of salts that can form when water is present in or on bricks, concrete, and stones.
 It has a white tint and consists of salt deposits left behind when water evaporates.
 This is a normal and natural occurrence in all concrete and stone products.

-In this article, you will find out how to remove efflorescence from pavers, products that you can use, and how to prevent efflorescence on your pavers.
+In this article, you will find out how to remove efflorescence from pavers, products that you can use for doing so, and how to prevent efflorescence in the first place.

 • Stiff-handled brush or a broom